Remote First Companies - Being Remote First

 - Justine Jordan, Head of Marketing at HelpScout

 - Team offsite bonding: It is important for remote workers and in-office employees to get to meet each other outside the digital setting.
 Apart from actually getting to know people's personalities and forming personal bonds, this allows for them to also exchange perspectives.
-This naturally improves productivity and collaboration as now individuals can relate to the people they are working with at a much better level.
+This naturally improves productivity and collaboration in remote-first companies as now individuals can relate to the people they are working with at a much better level.

 "The Retreats are huge.
 If we didn't do that, we would have lost a lot of people.
 But because they got to know me, my co-founder, their teams, the managers, developers, each other - it brings out a sense of belonging.
 It is only for a week, but it is really big!"